apeinot/java/report.md

 **LOC:** 84

 <!-- How clear are the results? -->
 The results are somewhat clear.
-There is many is many different decision statements intermixed.
+There is many different decision statements intermixed.
 However manually counting was not hard and Lizard provided the same result.
 <!-- Where there any exception taken into account in the given measurements? -->
 There where two cases of if statements with the OR operator.
 This gave the function a slightly higher complexity.
 <!-- What is the purpose of the function -->